helmut/forms/src/Fields/README.md

     }
     ```

-4. The `setValueFromRequest` method is used to set the current value of the field using the request.
+5. The `setValueFromRequest` method is used to set the current value of the field using the request object.
+Fetch the value for this field out of the request and set it.

     ```php
     public function setValueFromRequest($request)
     {
+        $this->value = $request->get($this->name);
     }
     ```